-The Scarbrough Center for Writing (SCW) will offer one-to-one peer writing consultations beginning Spring 2018.
+The Scarbrough Center for Writing (SCW) now offers free one-to-one peer writing consultations.
 The centerpiece of the SCW’s work, these collaborative writing sessions are responsive to each student’s writing goals and needs.
 All students are welcome to visit the SCW for writing in any discipline or field, at any stage of the writing process.
 Research shows that all writers benefit from sharing their writing with others, and our goal is to provide Austin College students opportunities to share their writing with knowledgeable peer writing consultants.
+To make an appointment, please visit our online schedule.

 Peer writing assistants are at the heart of the SCW’s work.
 Through providing support for student writers, peer writing assistants are themselves enriched and challenged.
 Teaching writing prompts assistants and teachers alike to hone writing strategies, to refine their language for talking about writing, and to think differently about their own writing processes.
 Writing tutors from colleges and universities across the country–and the world–find this to be deeply rewarding work.